maratmuslimov/meteor-boilerplate/README.md

 4. ian:accounts-ui-bootstrap-3  * Bootstrap-styled accounts-ui with multi-language support.
 5. less                         The dynamic stylesheet language
 6. meteor-platform              Include a standard set of Meteor packages in your ap
+7. iron:router

 The "insecure" package was removed and the basic tree folder is as followed:

+This boilerplate is based on kube css framework and uses mrmrs-colors stylesheets.
+The less source code being located in the sub-directory of the stylesheets.

 <pre>
 ├── LICENSE